Tutoriel: Installation du ventilateur de toît et des panneaux solaires (étapes par étapes) - Vanlife-Store

 Cleaning rust before final solar installation

 We applied a bead of the same sealant used during the fan mounting, Bostik 70-03, on the seams and smoothed it with our finger.
-Since the sealant can be painted, a nice coat of fresh paint should give it a relatively OEM look.
+Since the sealant can be painted, a nice fresh coat of paint should give it a relatively OEM look.

-Once the rails were secured to the roof, we placed the panels on top aligning the oblong holes on the brackets with the channel nuts.
+Once the rails were fixed to the roof, we placed the panels on top aligning the oblong holes on the brackets with the channel nuts.
 We used a parallel cable harness adapter to connect the two solar panels and routed the output connectors between the two panels.

 Mounting and solar panels